twoelevenjay/CMB2-Admin-Extension/readme.md

 License URI:       http://www.gnu.org/licenses/gpl-2.0.html
 == Description ==

-CMB2 Admin Extension add a user interface for admins to create CMB2 meta boxes from the WordPress admin.
+CMB2 Admin Extension adds a user interface for admins to create CMB2 meta boxes from the WordPress admin.

 CMB2 Admin Extension requires the most current version of the CMB2 plugin.
 You can find that [here](https://wordpress.org/plugins/cmb2/) .
 And you can find documentation on CMB2 [here](https://github.com/WebDevStudios/CMB2/wiki/Field-Types#types).